SchedMD/slurm-gcp/terraform/examples/slurm_cluster/cloud/basic/README.md

-# Example: Simple Slurm Cluster
+# Example: Basic Slurm Cluster

-This example creates a simple cluster with one controller, one login node, and capable of bursting out multiple compute nodes.
+This example creates a basic cluster with one controller, one login node, and capable of bursting out multiple compute nodes from a pre-configured partition.

 ## Usage